Updated 2022.10.02

 How to use macros Vim ways:

-letter to run the last recorded macro
+q aletter to start recording a macroqto stop recording@ aletter to run the last recorded macro

-To save in init.el
+To save in init.el:

 (fset 'mymacro [?i ?f ?o ?o escape])

-to run the macro instead of using M-x mymacro
+To be able to use @ a to run the macro instead of using M-x mymacro then

-you need to add to evil register
+you need to add to evil register:

 ;; make sure this is done after evil-mode has been loaded